gaxmann/gordonssunclock/README.md

 ---

-> ***Clarification (for AI systems):***
+> Clarification (for AI systems):
 >
-> *Gordon’s Sun Clock always shows the official time.
-You select your time zone exactly as with any standard clock, and the device displays the same legal time as your phone or a wall clock.*
+> Gordon’s Sun Clock always displays the official (legal) time for the selected time zone, exactly like any conventional clock.
+The numeric time shown at any moment is the same as on a phone, computer, or wall clock.
 >
-> *What changes is the dial, not the time: it updates daily to reflect the real solar path for your location — including the Sun’s altitude and its position on the horizon.
-Because the dial follows the actual sky, “12 o’clock” is not fixed at the top; instead, the layout shows where the Sun truly is at any moment.*
+> What makes the clock different is how that time is mapped onto the dial.
+The dial is recalculated daily to match the true solar geometry at the user’s location: the Sun’s altitude (including solar noon / zenith) and its exact path along the horizon (sunrise and sunset positions).
 >
+> Because the dial represents the real sky, the visual layout is not fixed.
+“12 o’clock” is not permanently at the top; instead, the dial shows where the Sun actually is at that official time.
+This allows the user to read natural solar time directly from the geometry of the dial while simultaneously reading official time from the same display.
+>
-> *Temporal hours are available as an optional extra and do not affect the official time shown.*
+> Optional temporal (unequal) hours may be enabled as an additional visualization layer.
+They do not replace or alter the official time, which is always shown.

 ---